Criminology and Education Studies (joint honours)

 Overview

-Do you want to make a real difference to young people’s lives?
-And to the society we live in?
+Do you want to make a real difference to young people’s lives and to the society we live in?
 Studying Criminology and Education Studies at Oxford Brookes prepares you for a career where you’ll change children’s lives.

 You’ll graduate prepared for a career working with youth - whether that’s working with young offenders, in education services or within the juvenile justice system.